AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 * A list of all files that were delivered

-* The size of each file

-* The time stamp of each file
+* The MD5 checksum of each file

 <!-- add in  what the file name, structure, and file format will be -->